cvidhyac/learn-python/README.md

 - How to slice a list?
 - What is the index inclusion/exclusion in a range(0, 10) ?
 - What is the index inclusion/exclusion in a slice[0:10] ?
+- How to replace a slice of a list with another list? see - [slicing_tricks](python-crash-course-3rd-ed/list_basics.py)

 **See [loop_basics.py](python-crash-course-3rd-ed/loop_basics.py)**